 - Dichotic Listening: Dichotic Listening refers to the task of perceiving different signals presented simultaneously to each ear.

 - Binaural Integration: This assesses the child’s ability to identify and combine (integrate) two different messages presented to both ears (binaural) at the same time.
-The child needs to be able to divide his or her attention between the two ears and then put the information all together.
-Problems with Binaural Integration may include difficulties listening to two people at the same time, trouble processing more than one modality at a time, problems with taking notes.
+The child needs to be able to divide his or her attention between the two ears and then put all of the information together.
+Problems with Binaural Integration may include difficulties listening to two people at the same time, trouble processing more than one modality at a time, and problems with taking notes.

 - Temporal Processing: This part of the evaluation measures the child’s ability to recognize the order or pattern of nonverbal auditory signals.
 This involves the timing of the spoken message, and requires accurate ordering, or sequencing, abilities.
 This relates to the rhythm and pauses found in the intonation patterns and suprasegmental cues found in speech.
-Problems with Temporal Processing include: misunderstanding conversations, responding inappropriately, misinterpreting the incoming message, misunderstanding sarcasm.
+Problems with Temporal Processing include: misunderstanding conversations, responding inappropriately, misinterpreting the incoming message, and misunderstanding sarcasm.

 - Phonemic Synthesis: This involves the blending of speech sounds (phonemes) into the correctly sequenced word.
 Difficulties with Phonemic Synthesis are related to decoding skills, or the ability to apply knowledge of letter-sound relationships, including knowledge of letter patterns.
 Decoding difficulties are generally associated with difficulties in phonics, spelling, and word accuracy in reading.